Fjf/Allen/doc/develop/selections.rst

 Creating a selection
 ----------------------
-Selections are `SelectionAlgorithm`s, that must in addition inherit from a line type.
+Selections are of type `SelectionAlgorithm`, that must in addition inherit from a line type.
 Like with any other `Algorithm`, a `SelectionAlgorithm` can have inputs, outputs and properties.
 However, certain inputs and outputs are assumed and must be defined: